feel8-fun/f8studio/docs/services/engine.md

 - Engine is primarily a NATS microservice; if HTTP is needed, use a single gateway that proxies HTTP->NATS (no per-engine HTTP port).

 ## Service manifest
 - Provide an engine `service.json` (schemaVersion `f8service/1`) describing commands (pause/resume/stop/deployOpGraph, etc.), status, and configuration fields (e.g., tick rate).
 Avoid putting high-churn metrics like uptime in persisted state; publish them via status instead.
-Set `allowAdd*` as appropriate.
+Set `editable*` as appropriate.

 ## Rate-mismatch handling (cross-instance data edges)
 - Each cross-instance data edge carries a consume strategy to handle producer/consumer rate differences (configured at link compile time and exposed in the editor):